THURSDAY, SEPT 27

 Moderator: Adrian Dayton, Founder, ClearView Social, Inc.

-This panel will share the latest technology tools, processes and efficiencies that can take the client experience to another level.
+In a series of short, TED-style segments, these industry leaders will share the latest technology tools, processes, and efficiencies that can take the client experience to a new level.

 - Marketing automation